Le Combat Continue

 Le Combat Continue is the second studio album by French Hip Hop group, Idéal J. The album is considered a classic in French hip hop music.
 The lead single "Hardcore" caused a huge controversy in France.

-The album, reached #21 of SNEP, the official French Albums Chart in October 1998.
+The album reached #21 on the SNEP, the official French Albums Chart, in October 1998.

-The single "Hardcore" from the album appeared for ten weeks in the SNEP French Singles Chart with the peak position reached at #67.
+The single "Hardcore" from the album appeared on the SNEP French Singles Chart for ten weeks, reaching its peak position at #67.